mayursrt/PDF-Merger/README.md

 How to use:
 Import necessary packages. (pip install PyPDF2)
 Run the python script with the arguments as the pdfs you want to merge.
-The pdf should be in which the script is being run.
+The pdf should be in the same folder in which the script is being run.
 It will output the merged pdf as 'merged.pdf' eg. python PDFmerger.py one.pdf two.pdf three.pdf